yii3-extensions/asset-flowbite/docs/README.md

  * @var \Yiisoft\Assets\AssetManager $assetManager
  */

-// Register the asset bundle with a asset manager component.
+// Register the asset bundle with an asset manager component.
 $assetManager->register(Flowbite::class);

 // Set parameters for the registered asset bundle a view component.